lsst-dm/dmtn-249/index.rst

 :ref:`fig-repository-clients` also includes *workspaces*, a new concept introduced here that will be expanded upon in DMTN-271 :cite:`DMTN-271`.
 Workspaces formalize and generalize our use of :py:class:`~lsst.daf.butler.QuantumBackedButler` to provide a limited butler interface to :py:class:`~lsst.pipe.base.PipelineTask` execution that does not require continuous access to the central SQL database :cite:`DMTN-177`, by using (in this case) a :py:class:`~lsst.pipe.base.QuantumGraph` stored in a file to provide metadata instead.
 An internal workspace writes processing outputs directly to locations managed by a data repository, and at a low level should be considered an extension of that data repository that defers and batches up database access.
-An external workspace has similar high-level behavior, but since it does not write directly to the central data repository, it is more like an indepedent satellite repository that remembers its origin and can (when its work is done) transfer ownership of its datasets back to the central repository.
+An external workspace has similar high-level behavior, but since it does not write directly to the central data repository, it is more like an independent satellite repository that remembers its origin and can (when its work is done) transfer ownership of its datasets back to the central repository.
 An external workspace can also be converted into a complete standalone data repository in-place, by creating a SQL database (typically SQLite) from the metadata it holds.
 Internal workspaces can only interact with a ``DirectButler``, because they are also a trusted entity that requires unsigned URI access to artifact storage.
 External workspaces can be used with any :py:class:`Butler`.
-Workspaces are expected to have lifetimes of days or perhaps weeks, and cease to exist when their outputs are committed to a data repository.
+Workspaces are expected to have lifetimes up to days or perhaps weeks, and cease to exist when their outputs are committed to a data repository.
 Workspaces that use something other than a persisted :py:class:`~lsst.pipe.base.QuantumGraph` for dataset metadata will be supported, but no other concrete workspace implementations are currently planned.

 .. _consistency-model: